wazuh/wazuh-installation-assistant/README.md

 - [Download the Wazuh cert tool.](https://packages.wazuh.com/4.10/wazuh-certs-tool.sh)

 ### Build the scripts
-As an alternative to downloading, use the `builder.sh` script to build the Wazuh Installation assistant and tools:
+As an alternative to downloading, use the `builder.sh` script to build the Wazuh installation assistant and tools:

 1. Build the Wazuh installation assistant - `wazuh-install.sh`: